COVID-19 pandemic in Nicaragua: Criticism

-Some critics of Daniel Ortega's government initially claimed that the government was downplaying the severity of the virus.
+Some critics of Ortega's government initially claimed that the government was downplaying the severity of the virus.
 An estimate by an organisation called the Citizens' Observatory, asserted in May that the number of cases was 4 times and the number of deaths 20 times the official figure; however, the provenance of these figures is undocumented and the identity of the organisation unknown.
 Later in August 2020, the hacker group Anonymous would post to a Twitter account called "Lorian Synaro" a set of COVID-19 data stolen from the Nicaraguan Ministry of Health, which prompted a former director of epidemiology who had left the country to conclude, "from day one they were misrepresenting and misreporting COVID-19 in Nicaragua in a completely intentional way."

 Prior to the arrival of the virus in Nicaragua, a large public rally was organized by government supporters in solidarity with coronavirus victims in other countries.
 However, the event was criticized for lack of social distancing.
 The opposition party grouping, the National Coalition, wrote a letter of complaint to the World Health Organization, arguing that WHO representative Ana Emilia Solis should be promoting more extreme measures to fight the virus, despite Solis's advice being in line with WHO guidelines.

 On 18 May 2020, about 700 health workers wrote a letter to the government, urging it to take preventive measures suggested by the WHO to control the spread of COVID-19 in the country.
 They raised concerns over the weak public health system and how people's lives were at risk as a result.
 According to Human Rights Watch (HRW), in response to the letter, several health workers were fired from their jobs in June by Nicaraguan Health Ministry without any legal procedures.
 HRW urged the Nicaraguan authorities to give the workers back their job with salary compensation and to take required preventive measure to control the pandemic.